 ||Eduardo Galeano (1940-2015)|

 Uruguayan essayist, journalist and historian.
-Galeano's best-known works include Memoria del fuego (1982-1986, Memory of Fire) and Las venas abiertas de América Latina (1971, The Open Veins of Latin America), which have been translated into some 20 languages.
-Galeano defies easy categorization as an author.
-His works transcend orthodox genres, and combine documentary, fiction, journalism, political analysis, and history.
-The author himself denied that he is a historian: "I'm a writer obsessed with remembering, with remembering the past of America above all and above all that of Latin America, intimate land condemned to amnesia."
+Eduardo Galeano's best-known works include Memoria del fuego (1982-1986, Memory of Fire) and Las venas abiertas de América Latina (1971, The Open Veins of Latin America), which have been translated into some 20 languages.
+As an author, Galeano defies easy categorization.
+His works transcend conventional genres, and combine documentary, fiction, journalism, political analysis, and history.
+Galeano himself denied that he is a historian: "I'm a writer obsessed with remembering, with remembering the past of America above all and above all that of Latin America, intimate land condemned to amnesia."

 Eduardo Galeano was born in Montevideo, the son of Eduardo Hughes Roosen, a civil servant, and Licia Esther Galeano Muñozof, a bookstore manager.
 His family, of Catholic Welsh, German, Spanish and Italian heritage, were members of the traditional Catholic landowning and business community, but had falled on hard times.
 Galeano was educated in Uruguay until the age of 16.
 "I never learned in school," he once said.
 "I didn't like it."